 Simply, no one is perfect.

-Even the NFL believes the Patriots’ Tom Brady is lying about DeflateGate.
+Even the NFL believed the Patriots’ Tom Brady lied about DeflateGate.

 So are your employees, bosses, job applicants and customers always honest with you?

 Their lies may not be as big as Richard Nixon’s, Bernie Madoff’s or Lance Armstrong’s, but more than likely you’re hearing a few tall tales.